Roman Republican Coins and Books by Andrew McCabe

 • CNG43, 1643, Cf. Crawford 340/2e.
 L.Calpurnius Piso Frugi Quinarius.
 Unpublished type with a scorpion symbol on the reverse.

 • CNG45, 1763, Crawford 478/1a.
 Sextus Pompey and Eppius As.
 This coin oddly disproves a previously accepted type, and replaces it.
 The offstruck obverse is absolutely clear in its reading PIVS IMPE, whereas Crawford quotes PIVS IMP F. The reading PIVS IMP F give in Crawford rests on Bahrfeldt’s statement in NZ 1909 that of the 38 examples he found in European museums and collections, three showed PIVS IMP F. The Kiev example was probably lost in WWII but the other two are in the d’Ailly collection in Paris.
-Richard Shaefer has examined all the EPPIVS Asses in the d’Ailly collection but none show the F clearly.
+Richard Schaefer has examined all the EPPIVS Asses in the d’Ailly collection but none show the F clearly.
 Thus, surprisingly the CNG45 specimen is enough off centre to be the first published example with a complete lower obverse legend, clearly reading PIVS IMPE.
 Sextus Pompey was telling the Roman world that he was not just the son of a famous man but had been acclaimed Imperator himself, hence this coin is also historically important.
 Woytek, in Arma and Nummi, goes on to illustrate this actual coin which he discusses in the text, a classic example of how the careful eye of an amateur student can lead to an established numismatic fact published in the greatest books and journals.
 The below illustrated example which is actually Triton I, 1228, and rather better than the CNG45, is unfortunately perfectly centred and thus misses the end of the legend which is only visible in the offstruck specimen.

 478-01-9854-23-MAGNVS PIVS IMP EPPIVS LEG